influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 The steps below outline the upgrade process and include a list of the required configuration changes.

 ### Step 0: Back up your cluster before upgrading to version 1.3.
-It is recommended to create a full backup of your cluster prior to executing the upgrade.
-If you are already have incremental backups being created as part of your standard operating procedures, you should trigger a final incremental backup before proceeding with the upgrade.
+Create a full backup of your cluster prior to executing the upgrade.
+If you already have incremental backups being created as part of your standard operating procedures, you should trigger a final incremental backup before proceeding with the upgrade.
 <dt>
 Note that you need to ensure you have sufficient disk space before triggering the backup.
 </dt>
-The following command uses the [version 1.2 backup syntax](https://docs.influxdata.com/enterprise_influxdb/v1.2/guides/backup-and-restore/#syntax) to create an incremental backup of your cluster and it stores that backup in the current directory.
+The following command uses the [version 1.2 backup syntax](https://docs.influxdata.com/enterprise_influxdb/v1.2/guides/backup-and-restore/#syntax) to create an incremental backup of your cluster and stores that backup in the current directory.

 ```
 influxd-ctl backup .